How to Monitor Employees Working From Home

 Time tracking and activity measurementHubstaff, WebWork, or ActivTrak

-Both security and productivitySeparate tools for each layer, or a platform like AnySecura for security plus lightweight task management
+Both security and productivitySeparate tools for each layer, or DLP plus lightweight task management

 The objective is not surveillance.
-It is removing guesswork from remote management to enable better decisions regarding promotion, process improvement, and risk prevention.
+It is removing guesswork from remote management so you can make better calls on promotion, process improvement, and risk prevention.

 anysecura